shazz/shazz.github.io/content/blog/antiviruses/aca/aca_virus_detector.md

 * Insert the test floppy into drive A:
 * Press F1 in the main menu

+ACA VKIL checks the first byte and if it is 60 but it is not an ACA virus, it will say that there is a possible virus on the disk.
 The maximum that will happen is that ACA VKIL will report that the disk may contain a virus

 ### Task 7: Detect malware when ACA VKIL is not running